xrip/pico-xt/README.md

             PSRAM_PIN_MISO=20

-To swap floppy drives A <-> B use: Left Ctrl + Tab + Backspace
+To swap floppy drives A <-> B use: Left Ctrl + Tab + Backspace Or Enter + Backspace -> File Manager
+In the File Manager press "F9"

 To turn on/off
     Digital Sound Source on LPT1, use Ctrl + Tab + D. Default value - it is ON